-The Transmittal Letter is the CEO/General Manager's Letter and an overview of the Authority's operations and finances for the upcoming fiscal year.
-It includes summaries and revenues, expenditures and staffing, service indicators, and a profile of the service area.
+The Transmittal Letter is the CEO/General Manager's Executive Letter and an overview of the Authority's operations and finances for the upcoming fiscal year.
+It includes summaries of revenues, expenditures, staffing, and service indicators.
+The Transmittal Letter also includes attachments of the Fund Statements and Financial Objectives.